ivansible/linux/roles/lin-wireguard/README.md

 Network interface for Wireguard.

     lin_wg_addr: 10.1.1.1/24
-IP address and netmask to assign to VPN interface.
+IP address with netmask bit length or list of addresses/masks to assign to VPN interface.
+Both IPv4 and IPv6 are supported and can be intermixed.

     lin_wg_host: "{{ ansible_default_ipv4.address }}"
 Listening address or `~` if not listening.